 1. Increased Motivation

-Many people with ADHD are impacted by a lack of motivation and struggle with seeing a project through.
-Typically, body doubling includes the other person working on a different task simultaneously.
-Therefore, by body doubling, the individual with ADHD will feel more empowered knowing that their partner is completing their own work.
+Some individuals with ADHD struggle with a lack of motivation and task completion.
+Working simultaneously with a buddy empowers the person with ADHD by instilling the idea, “If they can do it, so can I.” Therefore, by body doubling, the individual with ADHD will feel more empowered knowing that their partner is completing their own work.

 2. Improved Emotional Regulation